scaomath/kaggle-jane-street/README.md

 ## Submissions
 1. Local best CV ones within a three seeds bag.
 Final models: a set of `3(S) + 3(PT) + 3(AE) + 1(TF)`  for both smooth and volatile data.
 2. Trained with all data using the “public leaderboard as CV” epochs determined earlier, plus the infamous tensorflow seed 1111 overfit model.
+The validation for this submission is based on the variation of the utility score in all train data among all 25-day non-overlapping spans.

 ## Inference
 1. CPU inference because the submission is CPU-bounded rather GPU.
 Torch models are usually faster than TF, TF models with `numba` backend enabled.